|

 be saved the Christian must continue to faithfully serve God.
 He

-must devote his life as a living sacrifice unto God (Romans 12:1,2
+must devote his life as a living sacrifice unto God (Romans 12:1,2 ).
+He must be willing even to die for his

-and must repent of that sin (Acts 8:22).
+for forgiveness and must repent of that sin (Acts 8:22).

 When